Alex-Mdau/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script chamges the owner of the file to the user
+This script creates an empty file